llms.txt is a proposed, agent-readable map of the surfaces a compatible

 It points assistants at the handful of pages you actually want them

-quoting, before they spend tokens on anything else.
+quoting, before they spend tokens on broader crawling.

 What it is (and isn't)